Faculty mentors should feel free to contact Ami Cox with questions about any aspect of the program.

 an A&S/ Homewood/Hopkins professor?

-The funds for your fellowship are handled through your mentor’s department.
-To access your funds your official mentor must be at Hopkins.
-The nature of the Fellowship requires that your major remain in the School of Arts and Sciences; however, your research may be with a faculty member of the schools of Engineering, Medicine, Peabody, or even SAIS.
+Your mentor must be a full-time Hopkins faculty member.
+The nature of the fellowship requires that your major remain in the School of Arts and Sciences; however, your research may be with a faculty member of the schools of Engineering, Medicine, Peabody, or even SAIS.
 You may have a mentor at any one of those schools.
 The Office of the Dean strongly recommends that your official mentor be someone on the Homewood campus.
 Administratively, it will make things much easier for you, especially if you need quick access to your funds.
 Having to go to SAIS in Washington, D.C., for approval of a purchase can really slow down your research.
 However, this should not keep you from forming close intellectual ties with academics and researchers all over Hopkins, Baltimore, the U.S., and the world.
-If you do find someone who is an expert in your specific area of research, you should feel free to work closely with that person as you pursue your Fellowship.
-Just be sure you do so with the knowledge and approval of your official mentor and the associate dean.
+If you do find someone who is an expert in your specific area of research, you should feel free to work closely with that person as you pursue your fellowship.
+Just be sure you do so with the knowledge and approval of your official mentor and the fellowship administrator.

 How do I find a mentor?